The Science of Yoga

 Benefits of Postures

 The asanas (postures or poses) of hatha yoga (the path of physical, mental and spiritual well-being made possible by physical discipline) stretch and relax muscles and nerves, reduce tensions, and improve health.
-Thus, it becomes easier to sit still, rest the heart and lungs, and forget the body while practicing meditation.
+Thus, it becomes easier to sit still, rest the heart and lungs, and forget the body while practising meditation.
 The asanas alleviate many spinal irregularities and tensions that cause back pain.
 They improve digestion and elimination.
-By relaxing the body and calming the mind, they help to normalize bodily functions.
+Relaxing the body and calming the mind help normalize bodily functions.

-However, they do not strengthen the heart and circulatory system as much as sustained physical activity in which the heart beats faster and the body perspires.
+However, they do not strengthen the heart and circulatory system as much as sustained physical activity, which causes the heart to beat faster and the body to perspire.
 For this reason, vigorous physical exercise is beneficial for most people under the age of forty.
-Those who are older should get professional advice as to the kinds of physical activity that would be best for them.
+Older people should get professional advice on the kinds of physical activity that would be best for them.

-Krishnavillage-retreat.com spend most of your free time absorbed in entertainment that fills us with material desires, excitement, and violent emotions, it becomes difficult to settle down and awaken the subtle forces of the soul in meditation.
-A hurried lifestyle where one activity crowds in upon another also agitates the mind, causing us to behave mechanically, like robots, controlled by outer circumstances and restless habits of thought and action.
+Krishnavillage-retreat.com spend most of your free time absorbed in entertainment that fills us with material desires, excitement, and violent emotions; it becomes challenging to settle down and awaken the subtle forces of the soul in meditation.
+A hurried lifestyle where one activity crowds in upon another also agitate the mind, causing us to behave mechanically, like robots, controlled by outer circumstances and restless habits of thought and action.

-By contrast, if we set aside time each day to enjoy the beauty in nature and read devotional writings, or listen to uplifting music and sing devotional songs, we become more peaceful and loving.
-Such activities prepare the way for us to still the mind and awaken the heart in meditation retreat.
+By contrast, if we set aside time each day to enjoy the beauty of nature, read devotional writings, listen to uplifting music, and sing devotional songs, we become more peaceful and loving.
+Such activities prepare us to still the mind and awaken the heart in a meditation retreat.

 Basic Meditation Procedures

-1) Sit with the spine erect, holding body, neck, and head motionless.
+1) Sit with the spine erect, holding the body, neck, and head motionless.

 2) Breathe slowly, relax and observe the flow of breath.